 Reviewed performance analysis of the proposed filter, spectral mask margin, SNR, constellation distortion, EVM, BER, etc.

+Daoud (CML) pointed out that the example Tx spectrum vs. FCC Mask D does not have any margin against the mask limit so to meet that mask a realistic implementation would have to reduce symbol rate and or use a different Tx filter function.

 Review future meeting plans

 Next meeting during July Plenary in Montreal